Surface to Seafloor: A Generative AI Framework for Decoding the Ocean Interior State: Results

 Figure \ref{fig:moc_z} shows the resulting overturning stream function calculation.
 The top left figure is the ocean simulation output, the middle top figure is the mean of the 100 generated samples, and the top right is the difference.
 The bottom left and bottom middle panels are arbitrarily chosen samples, and the AI uncertainty (bottom right) is the standard deviation of the 100 generated samples.

 We see that the overall structure in the upper 400 meters of the domain is well captured, with errors increasing with depth.
 Furthermore, we see a larger discrepancy at lower latitudes and mid-depth.
 The largest standard deviation of the AI ensemble is at low latitudes and at depth.
 The lack of statistical equilibrium contributes to the error here.
 The largest error comes from the pool of cold water slowly finding its way along the seafloor, from northern latitudes towards the lower latitudes.
 This process takes time, and was not shown to the neural network during training.
-The samples of the generative AI method appear noisier than physically plausible, suggesting that a 3D UNet would be a better architecture for the present case.
 Regardless, the resulting variability is overestimated.